 Odara during her rare appearances, manifests as a tall thin woman.
 Her beautiful face is marred by pox scars and a sneering disdain.
 Her hair is thick, long, and dark and seems to move on its own.
-The most consistent feature of her’s in legends is the sickly shade of green that her eyes always are.
-She often has many layers to the things she says, and rewards those who seek the deeper meaning in her words.
-She’ll also often leave puzzles and cyphers, and will reward those dedicated to finding the meaning behind her cryptic puzzles.
+Her most consistent feature is sickly, green-colored eyes.
+She often has many layers to the things she says, and rewards those who seek the deeper meanings in her words.
+Odara also delights in leaving puzzles and cyphers, and will reward those dedicated to finding the meaning hidden in her cryptic messages.

 Followers of Odara share the following basic tenets of the faith:

 - Take vengeance against all who slight you.

 - Bringing suffering upon others is a prayer to Odara.

 - A quick, painless death is no mercy.

 - Animals that bring disease or carry poison are to be treasured.

 - Each sickness is a child of Odara.

 - Hide your places of worship in plain sight, and leave clues to find them.
 Odara’s chosen will show up to join you if they are well done, or you will draw the attention of those who would see you harmed because your puzzles are not deceptive enough.